 On top of the incredible power efficiency and computational performance improvements that Maxwell Provides, GeForce GTX 980 includes some amazing new graphics capabilities.
 NVIDIA Voxel Global Illumination (VXGI) is the next big leap forward in lighting.
 Based on the concept pioneered by NVIDIA researcher Cyril Crassin in 2011, VXGI uses a 3D voxel data structure to capture coverage and lighting information at every point in the scene.
 This data structure can then be traced during the final rendering stage to accurately determine the effect of light bouncing around in the scene.
 (See How Our Maxwell GPUs Debunked the Apollo 11 Conspiracy Theory)

 GM204 also introduces a new anti-aliasing approach known as Multi-Frame sampled Anti-aliasing (MFAA), which interleaves AA sample patterns both temporally and spatially to produce the best image quality while still offering a performance advantage compared to traditional Multi-Sample Anti-aliasing (MSAA).
 The final result can deliver image quality approaching that of 8x MSAA at roughly the cost of 4x MSAA.

 In addition to VXGI and MFAA, GM204 introduces a number of other high-quality graphics features, including Dynamic Super Resolution, Conservative Rasterization, Viewport Multicast, and Sparse Texture.
-The GeForce GTX 980 white paper goes into great detail about the technology behind these features.

 Programming Maxwell: What You Need to Know